 Interchange Charges & Credits

-In this snippet, the client is receiving credit for the fees they paid on transactions that they refund.
+In this snippet, the client received credit for the fees they paid on transactions that they refund.
 By receiving interchange credits, this one section shows a savings of $27.39 for the business.
 For clothing and shoe stores, processing refunds regularly, the numbers could be much higher.
 If you don’t you see any credits on your statement, and you know you issued refunds during the month; your processor is pocketing your fee credits and you’re losing money.

 Note that not all statements label interchange credits the same way.
 Be sure to look for abbreviations and variations of the words.